 Graves graduated from Vassar with a degree in English literature, but her interest in painting took her to Yale where she earned both B.F.A. and M.F.A. degrees.
 In 1964, she won a Fulbright grant to paint in Paris.
 By 1965 she was married to Yale classmate and artist Richard Serra (they were to divorce in 1970).
 In 1966, both artists moved to Florence for a year where Graves studied sculpture and the life-size models of human and animal forms, made by the 18th century anatomist Clemente Susini.
 These images helped inspire her to make three-dimensional art.

-In 1976-1977, Graves temporarily put sculpture aside to concentrate on two-dimensional work.
-In addition to her prints and drawings from this period, her paintings consisted of elegant brushwork and pale luminous surfaces, etched by delicate squiggles or vaulting lines.
-These gestural abstractions have their roots in the humanities and in the technology of satellite maps, lunar photographs, motion studies, fossil records, and maps of the ocean floor.
-Her canvases offer a fluid, more calligraphic re-interpretation of earlier pointillist lithographs.
+Her paintings – as well as her prints and drawings from this period – consisted of elegant brushwork and pale luminous surfaces, etched by delicate squiggles or vaulting lines.
+Her canvases offered a fluid, more calligraphic re-interpretation of earlier pointillist lithographs.
 In the 1980s, Graves moved toward creating tactile, densely layered paintings.

 Her reputation was mostly based on her extraordinary polychromed bronzes that consisted of a freewheeling calligraphy of lacy, plant-like, linear forms floating through space.
 Although her sculptures were abstract, their components consisted of recognizable objects that the artist had foraged in Manhattan.
 Graves used the ‘lost wax’ method of bronze casting at the Tallix Foundry in Peekskill, New York from 1979 on.